acmucsd/hide-and-seek-ai/README.md

 # Hide and Seek AI Competition

-This is the ACM AI at UCSD prototype AI Competition!
+Welcome to the Hide and Seek AI competition.
+This is the first ACM AI at UCSD prototype so expect *many* bugs.
+So what is the game?

-To run a match locally, you will need Node v.12 and npm.
+It's like hide and seek and also tag.
+Your AI will need to be able to play as both the chaser and the hider.
+Your AI's objective as the seeker is to find the hiders and tag them.
+Your AI's objective as the hider is to dodge the seekers and hide from them.

+Read the [specs](#specs) for specific information on how to play and what the rules are

-Keep reading to see how to get started, [run a match](#run-a-match), and the [rules for this competition](#rules).
+Keep reading to see how to get started really quick and [run a match](#run-a-match) to test your bots!

 ## Getting Started